bknvpik/tradey/README.md

 ## Project Name & Pitch
 tradey

-tradey is an app designed to safely trade items like shoes, clothes, accessories etc with people from all over the world.
+tradey is an app designed to safely trade items like shoes, clothes, accessories etc. with people from all over the world.
 Built with React, Nest, HTML and CSS (SCSS).

 ## Project Status
 This project is currently in development.